getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/electron/index.md

   title="Warning"
   content=__alert_content
 %}{% capture __alert_content -%}
 Support for Electron is currently limited to [sentry.io](https://sentry.io).
-The latest on-premise version of Sentry (_8.22.0_) does not provide server-side support for native crashes and their debug information files.
+The latest on-premises version of Sentry (_8.22.0_) does not provide server-side support for native crashes and their debug information files.
 Full support for Electron will made available to all on-premise customers with the next release.

 To use the Electron SDK for reporting JavaScript errors at your own discretion, disable native crash handling and use the DSN:

 {%- endcapture -%}
 {%- include components/alert.html
-  title="Sentry On-Premise"
+  title="Sentry On-Premises"
   content=__alert_content
 %}